 The Chief Operating Decision Maker (CODM) is currently evaluated to be the Board of Directors (the Board) of the Company.
-The Group has historically had only one segment.
-During 2021, subsequent to the acquisition of SkyHost ApS, the Board's evaluation is that this has not changed.
-There exists results from SkyHost ApS, but the Board regards that these operating results have not been regularly reviewed by the Board to make decisions about resources to be allocated to the segment and assess its performance.
-The effects for 2021 on revenue and results of the consolidation of SkyHost ApS, is presented in note 22 relating to the business combination in 2021.
+The Group has historically had only one segment and the Board's evaluation is that this has not changed.
+There exists results from SkyHost ApS, but the

+Board regards that these operating results have not been regularly reviewed by the Board to make decisions about resources to be allocated to the segment and assess its performance.

 The Board may evaluate the internal reporting going forward, and the segment reporting may be changed in later period.

-NOTE 3 Financial risk management objectives and policies
+Financial risk management objectives and policies